javi0x00/javi0x00/full-stack.md

 # :memo: Notes
-## FULL-STACK
+## FULL STACK
-A full-stack developer is a web professional who can work on both the front end and back end of a website or application.
+A full-stack developer is a web professional who can work on both the front-end and back-end of a website or application.
 They are proficient in multiple programming languages, frameworks, and tools.

 **Skills and responsibilities**